Andrew Wyeth: Childhood

-N.C.
-Wyeth's guidance
+N. C. Wyeth's guidance

 Wyeth started drawing at a young age.
 He was a draftsman before he could read.
-By the time he was a teenager, his father brought him into his studio for the only art lessons he ever had and inspired his son's love of rural landscapes, sense of romance, and artistic traditions.
+By the time he was a teenager, his father, N. C. Wyeth, brought him into his studio for the only art lessons he ever had and inspired his son's love of rural landscapes, sense of romance, and artistic traditions.
 Although creating illustrations was not a passion he wished to pursue, Wyeth produced illustrations under his father's name while in his teens.

 With his father's guidance, he mastered figure study and watercolor, and later learned egg tempera from his brother-in-law Peter Hurd.
 He studied art history on his own, admiring many masters of Renaissance and American painting, especially Winslow Homer.

-N.C. also fostered an inner self-confidence to follow one's own talents without thought of how the work is received.
-N.C. wrote in a letter to Wyeth in 1944:
+N. C. also fostered an inner self-confidence to follow one's own talents without thought of how the work is received.
+N. C. wrote in a letter to Wyeth in 1944:

-The great men Thoreau, Goethe, Emerson, Tolstoy forever radiate a sharp sense of that profound requirement of an artist, to fully understand that consequences of what he creates are unimportant.
-Let the motive for action be in the action itself and not in the event.
-I know from my own experience that when I create with any degree of strength and beauty I have no thought of consequences.
-Anyone who creates for effect—to score a hit—does not know what he is missing!

-In the same letter, N.C. correlates being a great person with being a great painter: To be a great artist, he described, requires emotional depth, an openness to look beyond self to the subject, and passion.
+In the same letter, N. C. correlates being a great person with being a great painter: To be a great artist, he described, requires emotional depth, an openness to look beyond self to the subject, and passion.
 A great painting then is one that enriches and broadens one's perspective.

 In October 1945, his father and his three-year-old nephew, Newell Convers Wyeth II (b.
 1941), were killed when their car stalled on railroad tracks near their home and was struck by a train.
 Wyeth referred to his father's death as a formative emotional event in his artistic career, in addition to being a personal tragedy.
 Shortly afterwards, Wyeth's art consolidated into his mature and enduring style.